JunwenBao/2D-RPG-Game/README.md

 <br>Player has 3 additional transform: WallCheck, GroundCheck, AttackCheck.
 WallCheck is used to check whether player is touch the wall, GroundCheck is used to check whether player is standing on the ground.
 AttackCheck is used to determine whether player can attack enemys.

 ## Enemy Design
-We have 2 kinds enmey: skeleton and minotaur.
+We have 2 kinds enmey: skeleton and minotaur, Each character has its own attack mode.

 ## Stats Design
 Each character has four main stats: **major stats, offensive stats, defensive stats, magic stats**.